 Most of the materials purchased shall be handled as a matter of standard library routine.
 Some special problems in maintaining a growing, well-organized collection should be noted.
-The Director of the Library and/or the Collection Development Librarian shall be responsible for the following items, and in consultation with various department heads, shall keep the collection as fully functional as possible.
+The Director of the Library and/or the subject liaison librarian shall be responsible for the following items, and in consultation with various department heads, shall keep the collection as fully functional as possible.

 Materials deemed necessary or suitable for reference purposes shall properly be the responsibility of the professional library staff.
 The Director of the Library in consultation with appropriate others shall determine the final disposition of all materials added to the collection and may designate any title to be placed in the Reference area.